fairtale5/Karmie/docs/core/todo/keys_and_queries_optimization.md

    - Add validation for ULID fields
    - Update any UI components that display/handle keys

-### Migration Plan

-1. **New Documents**
-   - All new documents will use new ULID format
-   - Implement validation for new format
-   - Take advantage of chronological sorting

-2. **Existing Documents**
-   - No need to migrate existing UUID documents
-   - New ULID format only applies to new documents

 ## Next Steps

 1. Add ULID libraries: